SLEEP DISTURBANCES - Insomnia

 Publicado por Ben White en

-60 million American and nearly third of the UK population suffer symptoms of insomnia.
-Find out whether hormones contribute to your sleep loss.
+Nearly a third of the UK population suffers from insomnia.
+Find out whether hormones are contributing to your sleep loss.

 For many, this rhythm is out of balance.
-With an estimated 60 million Americans suffering from some degree of sleep loss and *nearly a third of the UK population are suffering from insomnia which is affecting their health,” reported the Daily Mirror .
-It’s surprising that many are still unaware of the connection between hormones and sleep.
+With an estimated 60 million Americans suffering from some degree of sleep loss and nearly a third of the UK population suffering from insomnia affecting their health, it is surprising that so many are still unaware of the connection between hormones and sleep.

 High Cortisol